 Continue stitching in the same manner, spacing the stitches at regular intervals and keeping the stitches uniform in size, until you reach the end of your line.
-End the length by making a small, anchoring straight stitch at the end of the final loop to secure it in place.
+End the length by making a small anchoring straight stitch at the end of the final loop to secure.

 Changing the Thread

-To change the thread while working this stitch, do not end the thread by making an anchoring stitch in the final loop.
+If you run out of thread while stitching, do not end the thread by making an anchoring stitch in the final loop.

-Weave the new thread through the back side of the stitch on the wrong side of the fabric and bring the needle up at the position where the next stitch should begin, taking it through the unanchored loop.
+- Weave the new thread through the back side of the stitching on the wrong side of the fabric.
+Bring the needle up at the position where the next stitch should begin, taking it through the unanchored loop.

-Essentially it's like starting at the opposite end of a line of chain stitch.
 If you've ever chain stitched the standard way, you may have experienced accidentally pulling out a whole string of stitches.
-That will never happen with this!
+That will never happen with the reversed chain stitch.

-Bring the needle up again, one stitch length away from the end of the previous stitch (new point 1).
-Slide the needle under the previous stitch and go back down where the needle came up.
+- Bring the needle up again, one stitch length away from the end of the previous stitch.

 - Insert the needle under the loop of the previous stitch and take the needle down near where it came up.